xavvvier/aws-wordpress/lamp.md

 8. Click **Save**.

-9. Open a web browser and navigate to the IP address copied on step 2.
+9. Open a web browser and navigate to the DNS copied on step 2.
 You should see the Apache2 default page:

 ![apache default page](images/apache-default.png)